 - Sinus Headache

-What can Chiropractic do for Headaches?
+What can a Charlotte Chiropractic clinic do for Headaches?

 Better alignment of the spine, which translates and less pain-helping those with headaches and TMJ, one of many other states

 A decision surrounding food and nutrition-knowing which foods to take in and foods contribute to pain and headaches is important in addressing the cause of your headaches.